-Below I will show you how to put this block together and I have created a video tutorial for this block also.
+In 2022 I made this block by using paper piecing templates that I made in EQ8, but in 2023 I revisited this block and made it so that we don’t need to print any templates.
+I do use the Creative Grids Non-Slip Curve Savvy ruler to be able to cut the circular shape.
+Below I will show you how to put this block together by paper piecing and I have created a video tutorial for the paper piece tutorial and a video for the rotary cutting tutorial.
 The video will show you how I assemble the different sections of the block and then put them all together to become the single 12 1/2″ square block.

 How to make the Texas State Quilt block with free templates and cutting directions